braedynl/braedynl/README.md

 - Student: letting4@msu.edu

 ### Schedule 🗓️
 Below are times that I am unavailable.
-I'll *usually* get back to you within a few hours if you email me within a vacant timeslot.
+I'll *usually* get back to you quickly if you email me within a vacant timeslot.

 | Sunday | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |
 | :---:  | :---:  | :---:   | :---:     | :---:    | :---:  | :---:    |